Big Oil In The Climate Leadership Council: It's About More Than Just The Gas

 Wall Street Journal readers last week encountered a full-page advertisement calling for a "consensus climate solution" in America "that bridges partisan divides, strengthens our economy and protects our shared environment."
 Specifically, the ad encourages an escalating carbon tax that, among other things, includes border carbon adjustments (also known as "carbon tariffs").
-Among the individual founding members listed of this "Climate Leadership Council" are famous environment and green energy advocates such as former NYC mayor Michael Bloomberg, former U.S. Energy Secretary Steven Chu, Silicon Valley investor Vinod Khosla, and former Treasury Secretary Lawrence Summers.
+Among the individual founding members listed of this "Climate Leadership Council" are famous environment and green energy advocates such as former NYC mayor Michael Bloomberg, former U.S. energy secretary Steven Chu, Silicon Valley investor Vinod Khosla, and former Treasury secretary Lawrence Summers.
 So far, so normal.
-Less expected is some of the names on the list of corporate founding members, including oil and gas majors BP (NYSE:BP), Exxon Mobil (NYSE:XOM), Royal Dutch Shell (NYSE:RDS.A), and Total (NYSE:TOT).
+Less expected is some of the names on the list of corporate founding members, including oil and gas majors BP (NYSE:BP), Exxon Mobil (NYSE:XOM), Royal Dutch Shell (NYSE:RDS.A) (NYSE:RDS.B), and Total (NYSE:TOT).
 Four of the world's largest publicly-traded fossil fuel companies are advocating for a U.S. carbon tax, and less than three weeks after the Trump administration announced that it was withdrawing the country from the Paris Climate Agreement.
 The timing is unlikely to be coincidental.

 It has not taken long for some observers to argue that The Climate Leadership Council is merely an attempt by large natural gas producers to use environmental law to expand their market share.
 Coal's carbon footprint is approximately twice as large as that of natural gas per unit of energy and, under a carbon tax, the first order of business for most coal-fired electric utilities would be to transition to natural gas.
 An absence of utility-scale battery storage outside of southern California has also caused natural gas to serve as a critical back-up to new renewable energy capacity, with every new megawatt of the latter being supported by more than a megawatt of new natural gas capacity.
-The right-wing The Daily Caller's article on the news points out that
+The right-wing The Daily Caller's article on the news points out that:

 "A carbon tax would also encourage more utilities, at least in the short-term, to use more natural gas, which emits less than coal.
 BP, Exxon, Total and Shell are all heavily invested in natural gas production and trading.